 We’ve all felt it – that creeping sense of inadequacy, even in things at which others consider you an expert.
-Whether it’s the result of a new job, a new role in your current job, or just a particularly tough project, imposter syndrome isvery real and can actively hold you back from trying and succeeding at new things.
+Whether it’s the result of a new job, a new role in your current job, or just a particularly tough project, imposter syndrome is very real and can actively hold you back from trying and succeeding at new things.
 Let’s talk about what it is, how it affects us, and what you can do to combat it!

 Imposter syndrome comes in many forms and affects many types of people.
 Perfectionists never feel like they’re quite good enough.
-Those with strict parents may feel like they’re always behind where they should be.
+Those influenced by hustle culture may feel like they’re always behind where they should be.

-Some people just don’t trust themselves and their instincts – for any number of reasons.
-Whatever the cause, imposter syndrome, while not a diagnosable psychological condition, is very real and can cause you to doubt everything you attempt either before or during.
+Sometimes we just don’t trust ourselves and our instincts – for any number of reasons.
+Whatever the cause, imposter syndrome, while not a diagnosable psychological condition, is very real and can cause you to doubt everything about yourself.

 For this reason, we’ve gathered a few tips for how to recognize and conquer imposter syndrome before it undercuts your efforts to grow and advance in your career.